 Functional gastrointestinal disorders (FGIDs), including IBS, are disorders of brain-gut interaction.
 This means that there is a problem with the way the central nervous system (the brain and spinal cord) and the enteric nervous system (the nervous system of the gut) communicate information back and forth about our digestion, appetite, thoughts, and emotions.
 The pathway between the brain and the gut is called the brain-gut axis, and it relies on chemical messengers, including serotonin, for communication.
 Indeed, 95% of your body’s serotonin, a neurotransmitter (chemical messenger) which is often known for its impact on mood, sleep, appetite, and sex drive, can be found in your gut!
 Thus, our emotional state is closely linked to the functioning of our gastrointestinal (GI) tract.
 In other words, the functioning of our GI tract affects our emotions, and our emotions affect the functioning of our GI tract (Figure 1).

 But My Symptoms are Real, Not in My Head!

 Individuals with FGIDs are more likely than people without GI disorders to have depression and anxiety, although these can be seen as both risk factors for, and outcomes of, FGIDs.
-However, even for individuals with FGIDs who do not meet criteria for a psychological disorder, fears and worries that are related directly to their symptoms, known as symptom-specific anxiety, can contribute greatly to the severity of their symptoms.
-This is where cognitive behavioral therapy (CBT) can be a helpful tool to decrease GI symptoms and improve overall quality of life.
+However, even for individuals with FGIDs who do not meet the criteria for a psychological disorder, fears, and worries that are related directly to their symptoms, known as symptom-specific anxiety, can contribute greatly to the severity of their symptoms.
+This is where cognitive behavioral therapy (CBT) can be a helpful tool to decrease GI symptoms and improve the overall quality of life.